If you feel like a mindset novice, before reading this article, you might find value in reading these two articles:

 The following are various examples of specific exercises that have been proven to improve our mindsets:

-- Unlocking Greater Success by Developing an Open Mindset
+- Read this article: Unlocking Greater Success by Developing a Promotion Mindset

-- Watch videos that promote an open mindset
+- Watch videos that promote a promotion mindset

 - Questions to ask or answer: